Inference for Impulse Responses under Model Uncertainty: Bootstrap Inference for Impulse Responses

-In order to obtain structurally interpretable shocks and consequently their impulse responses $\Phi_j = \Psi_j B_0^{-1}$, we transform the estimated reduced-form errors to uncorrelated shocks.
+We can invert the VAR model \eqref{eq:VAR} to obtain the moving average representation $y_t = \sum_{j=0}^{t-1} \Psi_j u_{t-j} = \sum_{j=0}^{t-1} \Psi_j B^{-1}_0 \varepsilon_{t-j}$, where the $\Psi_j$ matrices contain the reduced-form (i.e.~forecast error) impulse responses and $\Phi_j = \Psi_j B_0^{-1}$ the structural impulse responses.
 However, as $B_0$ is not identified, we cannot obtain $\Phi_j$ in a unique way, and estimating the structural shocks and their impulse responses requires imposing a particular identification scheme.
 For that purpose, let $P$ be a $K \times K$ matrix such that $PP^\prime = \Sigma_u$, where the specific form of $P$ depends on the identification method.
-Then define the identified structural impulse responses as $\Phi_j = \Psi_j P$, and similarly $\Phi_j = f_j (\theta) P$ for $j = 0, \ldots, t-1$.
+Then we define the identified structural impulse responses as $\Phi_j = \Psi_j P$.
 In Section \ref{sec:fis} we discuss several ways to identify the structural shocks.\footnote{As the impulse responses only depend on the cointegration parameters $\beta$ through their product with the loadings $\alpha$, that is through the error correction term $\Pi = \alpha \beta^\prime$, we are not concerned with identification of $\beta$, unlike the setting where inference on the long run relations themselves is the objective.}